-- A technology where compost is generated and recycled (i.e. composting). - A technology where digestate is generated and recycled (i.e. anaerobic digestion). - Other technologies producing other recycled outputs but only where a similar quantity of recycled content is produced in relation to input.
+- A technology where compost is generated and recycled (i.e. composting). - A technology where digestate is generated and recycled (i.e. anaerobic digestion). - Other technologies producing other recycled outputs but only where a similar quantity of recycled content is produced in relation to input compared to the processes listed above.

-In addition, where the output is used on land, Member States may count it as recycled only if this use results in benefits to agriculture or ecological improvement.
+In addition, where the output is used on land, Member States may count it as recycled only if this use results in benefits to agriculture or ecological improvement (see Appendix A.2.5.1).
 In situations such as where the outputs are used for backfilling, then this would classify as "other recovery".